opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 ```

 The above P4 table - *flow_classification*, has two key/ match fields.
-1. *src_addr* - This is the incoming packet 32 bit Source IP Address
+1. *src_addr* - This is the incoming packet IPv4 Source Address
-2. *dst_addr* - This is the incoming packet 32 bit Destination IP Address
+2. *dst_addr* - This is the incoming packet IPv4 Destination Address
 The type of match for both these fields is ternary.
 In general the match_kind is expected to be one of the match_kinds
 as defined by the P4 core library.
 More information please refer to the [P4 16
 Specification](https://p4.org/p4-spec/docs/P4-16-v1.0.0-spec.html#sec-match-kind-type)
 In addition the above table describes just one possible action - *set_tc*.
 An incoming packet that matches an entry in
 the above table can be programmed to execute this action.
 The action *set_tc* accepts only one parameter *tc* which is used
-to sed etrap_tc metadata in the P4 data pipeline
+to set etrap_tc metadata in the P4 data pipeline

 ## Creating a P4 Extension Table Entry ##